Philco: Expansion

 By 1954, Philco had led the radio industry in sales volume for 24 straight years, selling over 30 million radios.

-Philco was also a pioneer in television broadcasting, launching Philadelphia experimental station W3XE in 1932.
+Philco was also a pioneer in television broadcasting, launching experimental station W3XE in Philadelphia in 1932.
 In 1941, the station became the third commercially licensed TV operation in the United States as WPTZ.
 It was sold to Westinghouse Broadcasting in 1953 and became KYW-TV, a CBS owned and operated station.

 The Philco Predicta TV set was introduced in 1957 for the 1958 model year.
 It was a black-and-white television with the picture tube mounted in a unique steerable pod on a pedestal.
 There were many versions: 17" or 21" picture tubes, wood or metal cabinets and table or floor standing versions, some with rare UHF tuners.
 Its specially designed, high-deflection-angle (to achieve a shallow front-to-back depth) picture tube turned out to be unreliable, and cost the company dearly in repairs and reputation.
 The 1959 model included a console and a table model.
 Many of them were sold to motels and bars due to the convenience of the swivel tube arrangement.
 It was discontinued in 1960; a disappointing failure for Philco.
 Due to the unique design, the Predicta is a collector's favorite and restored examples can easily be found.